The de-facto web design guide for companies seeking to have an SEO-friendly website built with a strong SEO infrastructure.

 Website META Tags: Meta tags include the page <title> and META Description tags, and every web page should have them.
 Moreover, each page <title> tag and META Description tag should be unique and directly represent what each web page is about.
 Your META tags should include the same target keywords that you use within the bulk content of each web page.
 Back to our plumber example discussed earlier, if you target a keyword like “Chicago emergency plumbing services” then the phrase “Chicago emergency plumbing services” should also be in your META tags.
 Especially so within your page <title> tag, but you can deviate a little in your META Description tag.

 META Tags Guideline: Include unique page <title> tags and META Description tags for each web page, even if you do not feel like the page has good SEO value.
 Incorporate the same target keywords within your META tags as you use for the bulk content of each web page.
 All META tags should be unique to only the specific web page that it addresses.
 Your page <title> tag should be under 68 characters in length and the META Description tag under 160 characters.
 Do not underestimate the value of your page <title> tag, as it is “ounce per ounce” the most influential portion of your website concerning content optimization.
-META Description tags do not directly impact search rankings, however, they influence click-through rates which not only drives more visitors to your website but also impacts search rankings.
+META Description tags do not directly impact search rankings, however, they influence click-through rates which not only drive more visitors to your website but also impact search rankings.
 Google likes to show websites that people click-to often, and your click-through rates tell Google that people like your website.

 SSL & SECURITY CERTIFICATES: